quic/AFLTriage/README.md

 * Source code and variables will be annotated in reports for context

 Currently AFLTriage only supports GDB and has only been tested on Linux C/C++ targets.
+Note that AFLTriage does not classify crashes by potential exploitablity.
+Accurate exploitability classification is very target and scenario specific and is best left to specialized tools and expert analysts.

 ## Usage